BurcinSayin/ButterflyValley/Public/Equipment/Vanguard_Authorization_Documents.md

 - Specific authorized areas or activities
 - Issuing authority
 - Issue date and expiration date
-- Photograph or detailed physical description of the bearer
+- Detailed physical description of the bearer
-- Holographic strip (non-magical, but technologically advanced)

 Security Features:
 - Alchemical ink that changes color when exposed to air, fading over time to mark document age